|Knowing when and where to travel

 These places include the beach towns, eastern and western

-mountains and parks, the Ozarks, the shores of upper Lake Michigan, the Maritime provinces, including Prince Edward Island, and New England.
+mountains and parks, including those in the Canadian and Colorado Rockies, the Ozarks, the shores of upper Lake Michigan, the Maritime provinces, including Prince Edward Island, and New England.

 Popular cities during the summer include Charlottetown, Halifax, San Francisco, Portland

 (Oregon), Seattle, Quebec City, Victoria, and Vancouver.